 What is SEO and content marketing?

 SEO and content marketing describe the material you use to attract people through the SERPs.
 You optimize this material with keywords, topics, and promotion to help Google find the material and then to encourage the search engines to rank it highly on the SERP.
+You can utilize the BrightEdge Data Cube to drive your keyword research efforts.
+Using Data Cube before or during your SEO strategy will help you to create the content your audience wants to read.
+Decide which keywords to use before you spend time writing content or after you write it to revise and optimize existing content for new keywords.
+Your SEO strategy using Data Cube can increase organic traffic, results, leads, etc. Check out how Graco Inc. did it!

-With content marketing and SEO, you need to have a firm understanding of keyword research to identify topics of interest for your target audience throughout the buyer’s journey.
+With content marketing and SEO, you need to have a firm understanding of keyword research to identify topics of interest for your target audience throughout the buyer's journey.
 You also must produce quality writing, video, and images to attract users and search engines.
 Website metrics will help you monitor your success with this material.
-Put your content marketing skills to the test with this 5 minute quiz.

 Social media marketing involves engaging with prospective customers through the various social media platforms, including Facebook, LinkedIn, and Twitter.
 When running campaigns on these platforms throughout the buyer's journey, you might run promotions, promote content you think followers will appreciate, and inspire conversations to keep people engaged with your brand.
 The goal here lies in regularly producing high-value content.
 Discover how SEO and social media power together to create a strong bond with this BrightEdge POV.